 Our work here involves creating a brighter future for orphaned and vulnerable children and supporting local business and economic empowerment.
 With the world’s highest HIV/AIDS prevalence, many of Swaziland’s children have lost their parents and thus face food shortages, lack of adequate shelter and care, poverty and lack access to education.
 All Out Africa established and supports six Neighbourhood Care Points (NCPs) in Swaziland each of which hosts between 30 and 80 children.
+The role of these NCPs is to provide pre-school education, food, support and guidance to vulnerable and orphaned children in their communities.
+Your role could be assisting teachers in our Childcare project, getting the kids active with our Sports development project or helping to create gardens, shelters or water projects with our Building project.

 - Make a big impact and contribute to sustainable development